Thursday, March 31, 2011

 The movie is based on a short story "Button, Button," by the great Richard Matheson.
 Here's the plot, and pardon the spoilers.:

-A married women in a couple strapped for cash gets a mysterious visitor.
+A married woman in a couple strapped for cash gets a mysterious visitor.
 He gives her a box with a button and tells her if she presses the button, she'll get a lot of cash but someone she doesn't know will die.
 Ultimately the wife pushes the button.
 The husband is killed in a fake accident and she receives the insurance money.
 Then she's told she never really knew him.

 It was adapted for the 1980s Twilight Zone, with a new ending.
 After she pushes the button, the stranger takes the box back and tells the wife it will be brought to a person whom she doesn't know, suggesting she's next on the death list.